GuzTech/shdl6800/README.md

 ## Formal Verification

-*As of this commit, SpinalHDL generates an incorrect SystemVerilog file containing formal proofs, so this is not yet possible.*

 Formal verification requires the free and open-source [SymbiYosys](https://symbiyosys.readthedocs.io/en/latest/quickstart.html) tools.
 Once installed, first run the `main` function of the `CoreVerilog` object with the instruction you want to formally verify.
 For example:

 ```